torddey/alx-airbnb-database/database-adv-script/README.md

     Write a query to find the total number of bookings made by each user, using the COUNT function and GROUP BY clause.

     Use a window function (ROW_NUMBER, RANK) to rank properties based on the total number of bookings they have received.

+3. Implement Indexes for Optimization
+    Objective: Identify and create indexes to improve query performance.

+    Instructions:

+    Identify high-usage columns in your User, Booking, and Property tables (e.g., columns used in WHERE, JOIN, ORDER BY clauses).

+    Write SQL CREATE INDEX commands to create appropriate indexes for those columns and save them on database_index.sql

+    Measure the query performance before and after adding indexes using EXPLAIN or ANALYZE.